-- 131. If the complainant is a member of the House of Lords, the complaint should be raised in the first instance with the member complained against, or otherwise with that member's party Leader or Chief Whip, or with the Convenor of the Crossbench Peers.
+- 132. The House of Lords is self-regulating, and if the complainant is a member of the House of Lords, the complaint should be raised in the first instance with the member complained against, or otherwise with that member's party Leader or Chief Whip, or with the Convenor of the Crossbench Peers.
 Non-members wishing to make a complaint may first make their dissatisfaction known to the member concerned and give the member an opportunity to respond.
 This guidance does not apply to complaints about bullying, harassment or sexual misconduct in circumstances where it is not appropriate to raise the concerns first with the member complained against.
-Anyone making a complaint about bullying, harassment or sexual misconduct may either complain directly to the Commissioner following the process below or through the independent helpline established by both Houses to receive such complaints and provide support to complainants. - 132.
-Any complaint alleging that a member of the House of Lords has breached the Code of Conduct, other than in respect of the bullying, harassment and sexual misconduct provisions, whether made by another member of the House of Lords or by someone outside the House, should be sent by email to lordsstandards@parliament.uk or in writing to:
+Anyone making a complaint about bullying, harassment or sexual misconduct may either complain directly to the Commissioner following the process below or through the independent helpline established by both Houses to receive such complaints and provide support to complainants.
+I - 133.
+Any complaint alleging that a member of the House of Lords has breached the Code of Conduct, other than in respect of the bullying, harassment and sexual misconduct provisions, whether made by another member of the House of Lords or by someone outside the House, must be sent by email to lordsstandards@parliament.uk or in writing to: